 Addition of a foreign component if not included in the original application, including a significant new foreign collaboration, requires NIGMS' prior approval; however, MIRA funds may be used to support a subcontract at a foreign institution only if the collaboration is essential to the PI's research program, represents a unique scientific opportunity and cannot be supported by the collaborator.

-If you conduct research involving animals on your R35 award without your IACUC approval, NIH may reduce the amount of your award or request return of funds, and you may not use any animal data obtained during this time for any activity related to the grant award.
+If you conduct research involving animals on your MIRA without your IACUC approval, NIH may reduce the amount of your award or request return of funds, and you may not use any animal data obtained during this time for any activity related to the grant award.

-A. MIRA awardees can submit a prior approval request to their program director to add human subjects research to their MIRA or to initiate "delayed onset" studies.
-Prior approval requests should contain a complete Protection of Human Subjects section as described in supplemental instructions on preparing the human subjects section of the research plan.
+MIRA awardees can submit a prior approval request in writing to their program director to add human subjects research to their MIRA or to initiate "delayed onset" studies.
+Prior approval requests should contain a complete Protection of Human Subjects section as described in the current MIRA funding opportunity announcement.

 If you currently have grants administered by two or more different NIGMS program officials, the program director for your MIRA will be assigned by considering the scientific areas included in the MIRA application, NIGMS internal referral guidelines and discussion among NIGMS staff.